isomerpages/imh-brave/_faqs/General/Is everyone eligible to join this study?.md

 third_nav_title: General
 variant: markdown
 ---
 There are 2 main criteria to meet in order to participate in this study:
 * This study is for children and adolescents **born between 2007 - 2016**.

 * The study is only open to **Singaporeans and Singapore Permanent Residents** only.

+\*\* Due to measurement considerations, only **one child per household** will be able to participate in the study.